 For those who currently have other employment, there are a few options for receiving additional funding and tuition support.
-For example, please speak with your Major Advisor about opportunities to conduct research at an hourly rate (see HR for pay ranges).
+For example, please speak with your Major Professor about opportunities to conduct research at an hourly rate (see HR for pay ranges).
 Hours cannot exceed 20 hours per week.
+UGS also offers a Provost Employer Supported Fellowship which provides a tuition waiver for recipients.

-We also recommend all prospective and current students regularly explore doctoral fellowships (e.g., through the Ph.D. project, Profellow).
+We also recommend all prospective and current students regularly explore doctoral fellowships (e.g., through the Ph.D. project, ProFellow).
+Students who are funded on fellowships administered by FIU (e.g. the FIU Inclusion Fellowship; the National Science Foundation Graduate Research Fellowship; the Ford Foundation Fellowship) are typically expected to be enrolled full time, with similar restrictions on outside employment